davidjamesstone/supermodels.js/README.md

 console.log(errors);
 ```

-#### Events
+#### Observable
- Events are propagated up through the object (person) is an similar fashion to how DOM events do.
+ Events are propagated up through the object (person) is an similar fashion to how DOM events do. `change` events occur for all changes to the model.
+Other events emitted are:

+ - `set`
+   - Occurs when a value is updated.
+Event detail will include the new value and the old value. `set` events also occur when array items are updated.
+See the note on updating array values.
+ - `push`
+ - `pop`
+ - `unshift`
+ - `shift`
+ - `sort`
+ - `reverse`
+ - `splice`

 ```js
 // Fires when any change is made to the person